At Airedale Junior School we learn:

 Alan proved the almost impossible task, possible with his 'bombe' device, which used a technique called 'Banburismus'.
 Eventually this mathematician and his team of code-breakers were successful in defeating the 'Enigma'.
 However, two code-breakers from his team were found out to be Soviet spies, and thus the work was declared highly confidential.

 For a long time, no records of Turing's work were available, and the 'Official Secrets Act' prohibited him from talking about his work to anyone.
-His works and life has recently been popularised by the ‘Academy Award’ winning movie, ‘The Imitation Game’, released in 2014.
+His homosexuality caused him to be convicted, though the British government has apologized posthumously in recent times.
+His works and life has recently been popularized by the ‘Academy Award’ winning movie, ‘The Imitation Game’, released in 2014.
 Read on and explore the life and works of this brilliant mathematician and code-breaker.